the-packet-fang/cv-as-a-prject/Readme.md

 Trying to push it to Github failed with the error "Support for password authentication removed”, and a link describing the switch to `access tokens` instead of `username & password` with the steps required.
 A new token needs to be created and using the `gh` command to load it locally, then pushing the change to the central repository is working.

 ### Getting to the website

-I headed to [w3schools](https://www.w3schools.com/) and started drafting the resume I'm trying to build.
-After getting a basic grasp of the syntax, I chose a template and build a mockup with the certification I hold, work experience, and additional information.
+I headed to [w3schools](https://www.w3schools.com/) and started drafting the resume I wanted to build.
+After getting a basic grasp of the syntax, I chose a template and build a mockup my certifications, work experience, and additional information.

 ### Introducing AWS services

-Here I decided to get into AWS and start getting a real form of how the project will be.
-At this point, I already checked how the services work from the console side, so to get some experience with the CLI, I installed `aws-cli`  to do the following tasks.
+Next, I decided to delve into AWS to give the project a real form.
+By this point, I had already familiarized myself with the services through the console.
+To gain experience with the CLI, I installed  `aws-cli` and performed the following tasks:

 Create a new bucket:
 ```